ubijak3/JavaUTP/README.md

 # JavaUTP
 Repository with Java tasks using more advanced technics

-UTP1 - Creating my own functional interfaces
+UTP1 - Creating my own functional interfaces with generics UTP2 -